 At the same time, employees that care about making a difference in your company (otherwise known as the ones you want to keep around) will want to know when there’s something they need to change.
 Give constructive criticism when necessary so that your employees know that you care about their future success with your company.

 “Flexibility” is becoming a highly desirable perk.
 Employers that are too rigid in their rules and practices are likely to turn off employees, especially since they can probably find the flexibility they’re looking for elsewhere.
 Of course, being flexible doesn’t mean letting employees do whatever they want.
-Rather, it means offering wiggle room when it comes to vacation/sick days, telecommuting, or work day hours.
+Rather, it means offering wiggle room when it comes to vacation/sick days, telecommuting, or workday hours.
 Make a deliberate choice about what areas you want to be flexible in, and communicate them clearly to your staff.
-They’ll appreciate the perk and it could go a long way towards getting them to stay put.
+They’ll appreciate the perk, and it could go a long way toward getting them to stay put.